Test ID: JAK2M JAK2 V617F Mutation Detection, Bone Marrow

 Clinical Reference

 1. Baxter EJ, Scott LM, Campbell PJ, et al: Acquired mutation of the tyrosine kinase JAK2 in human myeloproliferative disorders.
-Lancet 2005 March 16;365(9464):1054-1061
+Lancet.
+2005 Mar;365(9464):1054-1061

 2. James C, Ugo V, Le Couedic JP, et al: A unique clonal JAK2 mutation leading to constitutive signaling causes polycythaemia vera.
-Nature 2005 April 28;434(7037):1144-1148
+Nature.
+2005 Apr 28;434(7037):1144-1148

 3. Kralovics R, Passamonti F, Buser AS, et al: A gain-of-function mutation of JAK2 in myeloproliferative disorders.
-N Engl J Med 2005;352:1779-1790
+N Engl J Med.
+2005 Apr 28;352(17):1779-1790

-4. Steensma DP, Dewald GW, Lasho TL, et al: The JAK2 V617F activating tyrosine kinase mutation is an infrequent event in both "atypical" myeloproliferative disorders and the myelodysplastic syndrome.
-Blood 2005;106(4):1207-1209
+4. Steensma DP, Dewald GW, Lasho TL, et al: The JAK2 V617F activating tyrosine kinase mutation is an infrequent event in both "atypical" myeloproliferative disorders and the myelodysplastic syndromes.
+Blood.
+2005 Aug 15;106(4):1207-1209

-2 daysTest Classification
+2 to 5 daysTest Classification

-Point Mutation Detection in DNA using Quantitative Polymerase Chain Reaction (PCR)
+Quantitative Polymerase Chain Reaction (PCR)

 Forms

-1. Hematopathology Patient Information (T676) in Special Instructions
+1. Hematopathology Patient Information (T676)

 2. If not ordering electronically, complete, print, and send a Hematopathology/Cytogenetics Test Request (T726) with the specimen.